 Alcohol - Don’t Drink and Drive

-Driving under the influence of alcohol is not only dangerous, it's also illegal - and the Vermont Governor’s Highway Safety Program (GHSP) along with all Vermont Law Enforcement Agencies are dedicated to enforcing the law and keeping the roads safe.
+Driving under the influence of alcohol is not only dangerous, it's also illegal - and the State Highway Safety Office - Behavioral Safety Unit (SHSO-BSU) along with all Vermont Law Enforcement Agencies are dedicated to enforcing the law and keeping the roads safe.

 Impaired driving is a serious problem threatening the safety of all users of Vermont's highways.
 Fortunately, there are methods of combating this crisis, including law enforcement, legislation and, increasingly, technology.